Explore Status and Quality of Testing Activities Using Model Testing Dashboard

-Click any widget in the section to open the Test case status table.
-For each test case artifact, the table shows the source file that contains the test and the status of the test result.
-When you click the Failed, Disabled, Untested, or Inconclusive widgets, the table is filtered to show only tests for those test case result statuses.
-The dashboard analyzes only the latest test result that it traces to each test case.
+Click the Passed, Failed, Disabled, or Untested widgets to open the Test run status table.
+For each test artifact, the table shows the source file that contains the test and the status of the test result.
+When you click the Failed, Disabled, or Untested widgets, the table is filtered to show only tests for those test result statuses.
+The dashboard analyzes only the latest test result that it traces to each test.

-The Model Coverage widget shows whether there are model elements that are not covered by the tests.
+The Model Coverage subsection shows whether there are model elements that are not covered by the tests.
 If one of the coverage types shows less than 100% coverage, you can click the dashboard widgets to investigate the coverage gaps.
 Add tests to cover the gaps or justify points that do not need to be covered.
 Then run the tests again and export the results.
 For more information on coverage justification, see Fix Requirements-Based Testing Issues.

 To see the detailed results for one type of coverage, click the corresponding bar.
-For the model and test case artifacts, the table shows the source file and the achieved and justified coverage.
+For the model and test artifacts, the table shows the source file and the achieved and justified coverage.